calvingtf/CS172-Information-Retrieval/assignment-2---retrieval/README.md

 Make sure to have the nltk package installed.
 This can be found [here](https://www.nltk.org/install.html)

-Run `py read_index.py` to pull up a help GUI of possible commmands.
+Run `py VSM.py` to pull up a help GUI of possible commmands.

+Required paramters are:
+> query file path

+> output file path

 Possible flags are:
-> --doc

-> --term

 > --write

 ## Implementation